puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/index.md

 This component is responsible for tracking transactions.

+## UniConfig Queries

+Using this component it is possible to invoke JSONB-path queries on top of the stored configuration.

 ## Dedicated transaction (Immediate Commit Model)

 The immediate commit creates new transactions for every call of an RPC.
 The transaction is then closed so no lingering data will occur.